 Buddhist Sites:

-Islam Religion
+Islam Religion in Nepal

 Kirat in Nepal

-Kirat is the fourth most-practiced religion in Nepal.
+Kirat is the fourth most-practiced Religion in Nepal.
 It is an ancient religion followed by the Limbu and Rai ethnic communities, the natives of Nepal.
-Their ancient religious text, called the Mundhum, consists of worshipping nature and shamanistic practices.
+Their ancient religious text, the Mundhum, consists of worshipping nature and shamanistic practices.
 Their year is divided into Ubhauli (summer or upward) and Udhauli (winter or downward) halves.
 Their main festival is Sakela which is celebrated once in each half, first to pray to mother nature for a good harvest and then to give thanks for it.
 Wearing beautiful traditional attires, people of all ages participate in the Sakala ritual dance after a Kirat priest has conducted the prayers and worship.

 Christian in Nepal

-Even though Christianity is the most popular religion in the world, it is only the fifth most-followed religion in Nepal.
+Even though Christianity is the most popular Religion in the world, it is only the fifth most-followed religion in Nepal.
 The 2011 census shows that 1.4% of the population, or 375,699 people are adherents of the belief in Nepal.
 Nepal is said to be one of the fastest-growing populations of Christians in the world.
 Christmas and English New Year sure are two of the trendiest festivals in Nepal.
 On the eves of these festivities, major streets of Kathmandu are lined with lights, and people go out to celebrate and enjoy the holiday.

 Other Religions